Why Las Vegas?

 - Property taxes - A friend in Austin, TX is paying 2.5% property taxes.
 The average in Las Vegas is about 0.55%.
 Property taxes are a direct hit on your bottom line.

 Debt service, taxes, insurance, and management are relatively fixed costs.
 The wildcards are vacancy and maintenance cost.
-The vacancy rate is property specific so I will discuss this in another article.
-Maintenance costs can be very different from one location to another.
-When I owned properties in Atlanta, Houston, and other places, I was always replacing roofs, (wooden) siding, (wooden) windows plus the cost of dealing with termites and lush landscaping.
-Such costs are a continual drag on profitability.
+Maintenance costs can be very different from one location to another but are a continual drag on profitability.
 Below are some generalizations about maintenance costs:

 - Older properties require more maintenance than newer properties.